Same book

 But what about the reader?

-I confess that I adore quite a few authors who are much less varied and further that it is their lack of variety that is a large part of why I love them.
+I confess that I adore quite a few authors who are not varied at all, and further, that it is their lack of variety that is a large part of why I love them.
 Georgette Heyer’s regencies are (more or less) the same few books over and over again with a few variations.
 They are some of my favouritest books in the universe.
 In fact, I hate the Heyer books that veer from this formula.
 Her detective books suck and her serious historicals are unspeakably boring.
 I resent the time she wasted on them.
 Just think: she could have written twenty more regencies!
 Selfish bint!

 I am of the school that thinks F. Scott Fitzgerald wrote about the same group of people over and over again and that the novels and stories are sometimes interchangeable.
 I don’t care.
 I love pretty much everything he ever wrote.
 I like that he never tried his hand at historicals or science fiction.
 He stuck to what he was good at.
 Go, you, Scottie!